-~ Meet Our Team ~
+~ PRODUCTION ~

 As a Mexican-American artist, Hugo Ximello-Salido has always been fascinated by the dialogue between different cultures and traditions.
 He has found inspiration in the intersection of diverse communities and gained an appreciation for worldly interactions.
 Through his work, he hopes to challenge stereotypes, commercialization and commodification, and the arbitrary barriers we create between our shared humanity.